(Also see: Special Populations)

 - A TDD is available for student’s use through the Counseling Office.

 - A closed circuit television (CCTV) is available for students with low vision.
-It is located in the library and can be used during regular library hours.
+It is located in the Access Center and can be used during regular office hours.

 Depending on the student’s need, testing accommodations are available to include extended test time, individualized testing, marking on the test instead of using a Scantron, and/or utilizing a scribe for the test.
 The Counselor for Students with Disabilities will determine appropriate modifications for the student based on the disability, documentation received, and the structure of the course.